anthony-aylward/bisb-challenges/README.md

   <img src="figure/rent.svg" width="500" class="centerimg"/>
   - The conservative estimate assumes a 3% increase in 2018 (keeping level with inflation) and a 4% increase in 2019 (as [reported](https://www.sandiegouniontribune.com/business/economy/story/2019-08-13/san-diegos-inflation-rate-among-highest-in-nation) in SDUT).

+  - Note that [BLS data](https://fred.stlouisfed.org/series/CUUSA424SEHA) suggests rent in San Diego-Carlsbad increased by over 5% in 2018.

   .footnote[Data source: [Department of Numbers](https://www.deptofnumbers.com/rent/california/san-diego/)]
 ]